Ostechondrosis Dissecans is sometimes referred to as OCD,

 Treatment Options

-Your vet may want to start your dog on a course of NSAIDS or anti-inflammatory drugs to take the pain away if your pup is truly suffering.
+Your vet may want to start your dog on NSAIDS or anti-inflammatory drugs to remove the pain if your pup genuinely suffers.
 A diet rich in glucosamine has been proven to help the joints too, but in this case, prevention is better than cure.
-Without surgery, there is no known way to completely remove the lesions, and even then, it is not a guaranteed treatment.
+Without surgery, there is no known way to remove the lesions altogether, and even then, it is not a guaranteed treatment.
 Often the lesions will return, especially in dogs who have not been diagnosed until after they are a year old.

 Your vet may…

-Suggest that you opt for the surgical choice as it does have the best chances of success, although not with older dogs.
-In some cases, the dog seems to manage the pain well enough with only a little medical help and a big diet adjustment, however, your vet will be able to give you more information about exactly what that will entail.
-Some fatty acids have been found to support healthy joints, and the best way to avoid this condition is to provide your pet with joint care treats and supplements all throughout their lives.
+Please feel free to opt for the surgical choice, as it does have the best chances of success, although not with older dogs.
+Sometimes, the dog manages the pain well enough with little medical help and an extensive diet adjustment.
+However, your vet can give you more information about what that will entail.
+Some fatty acids have been found to support healthy joints, and the best way to avoid this condition is to provide your pet with joint care treats and supplements throughout their lives.

 Because…